Willie Burden: Calgary Stampeders

-Career regular season rushing statistics
+Career statistics

 Personal life

 Burden's post-pro football life was equally successful.
 He received his master's degree in sports administration from Ohio University while working as an assistant football coach and instructor in the Department of Physical Education and Recreation.
-From 1984 to 1988, he served as Assistant Athletics Director at Tennessee Technological University while working on his doctorate in education at Tennessee State University (Ed.D) which he received in 1990.
+From 1984 to 1988, he served as Assistant Athletics Director at Tennessee Technological University while working on his doctorate in education at Tennessee State University (Ed.D.) which he received in 1990.
 In 1988, Burden returned to Ohio University to serve as Assistant Athletic Director.
-From 1990 to 1999, he served as the Athletic Director and as an Instructor of Health and Physical Education for North Carolina A&T University.
+From 1990 to 1999, he served as the athletic director and as an instructor of Health and Physical Education for North Carolina A&T University.

 Later he was an Associate Professor in Sports Management at Georgia Southern University.
 His research has been published in several academic journals.
 In 2005 Burden received another special honour, being inducted into Hall of Fame for the Boys & Girls Clubs of America of Raleigh, North Carolina, for his lifetime of good works.

 Burden suffered from congestive heart failure for several years.
 On September 2, 2015, it was reported in the Calgary Herald that Burden had been hospitalized in Atlanta for 209 days with a heart condition, awaiting a transplant.
-He died in Atlanta on December 4, 2015 at the age of 64.
+He died in Atlanta on December 4, 2015, at the age of 64.
 At the time of his death, Burden resided in Statesboro, Georgia, with his wife, Velma, and children Willie Jr. and Freddie.
 He also had a daughter, Courtney Bledsoe, who resides in North Carolina.